maruf571/frp-docker/README.md

 [FRP](https://github.com/fatedier/frp) is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the Internet.
 This is the docker file for the frp application.

-## Why we need FRP
+## Why need FRP
-I was running home assistant on raspbery pi on my local network and I had no option for port forward so that I can access my raspbery pi from the outside of the home network I mean internet.
+I was running home assistant on raspbery pi on my local network.
+I had no option for port-forward so that I can access raspbery pi from the outside of the home network, I mean from internet.
-I was looking Ngrok like solution to expose my local server to the world.
+I was looking for a solution solution to expose my local server to the world.

 ## FRP Server
 I am running frp server on ec2 and that is why server is based on linux-386.
 Distro and FRP version can be changed from the  Dockerfile.